Eggnog is a classic holiday drink. This family recipe from the 1900’s is very boozy and perfect for adult parties. Drink responsibly!

 A Note on Rye Whiskey for Gluten-Free Consumers

-Most major governing bodies for gluten free foods (National Institutes of Health’s Celiac Disease Awareness Campaign and the Canadian Celiac Association for example) state the belief that the distillation process of a spirit extracts any gluten present leaving them gluten free.
+Most major gluten-free food authorities state that the distillation process of a spirit extracts any gluten leaving them gluten free.

 I have occasionally read some dissenting views but the main position holds.